wuyichen24/software-engineering-abbreviations-acronyms/dictionary/D/DDL-Data_Definition_Language.md

 ## Name

 ## Overview
-- A sub-language of SQL for creating and modifying database objects such as tables, indices, and users.
+- A syntax for creating and modifying database objects such as tables, indices, and users.
-- Common examples of DDL statements include `CREATE`, `ALTER`, `DROP`, and `TRUNCATE`.
+- Common examples of DDL for SQL are `CREATE`, `ALTER`, `DROP`, and `TRUNCATE`.

 ## Description